ARM-software/Tool-Solutions/docker/tensorflow-lite-corstone-fvp/README.md

 ## Summary

 This quick start explained how to setup a license server for Arm tools such as Arm Compiler 6.
 It details all the steps necessary to build and run the Tensorflow Lite for Microcontroller use-cases on the Arm Corstone-300 FVP.
-Please e-mail [support-esl@arm.com](mailto:support-esl@arm.com) or visit [Arm Support](https://developer.arm.com/support/) to open a support case.
+Please visit [Arm Support](https://developer.arm.com/support/) to open a support case.
 For any questions or comments about the Arm Developer Solutions Repository and this example e-mail [arm-tool-solutions@arm.com](mailto:arm-tool-solutions@arm.com)